billbudge/Diagrammar/README.md

 ### Factorial

 We can create most of this with simple operations, but we get stuck at the recursive part.
 We need to use the function that we're in the middle of creating.
 The solution is to provide a special proto-function operation.
 A part of the graph can be selected, and a proto-function element will be created that matches what would be created from the selection by the normal grouping operation.
 This proto-function element can then be used in the graph to represent recursion.
-This will also be our mechanism for iteration a little later on.
+This will also be our mechanism for iteration in a moment.

 <figure>
   <img src="/resources/factorial.png"  alt="" title="Iteration with Factorials">